Knowle, West Midlands: Housing and schools

-The main church is a Church of England Parish Church and there is a United Reformed Church on Station Road.
-The Parish Church offers many services using modern equipment, the old Guild house and much newer St. John's Hall.
+The main church is a Church of England parish church and there is a United Reformed Church on Station Road.
+The parish church offers many services using modern equipment, the old Guild house and much newer St. John's Hall.

 The housing in Knowle is mainly detached or semi-detached with the occasional terraced street and some apartment blocks.
 More recently, developers have bought up housing for demolition and are building "windfall developments" of apartments on its outskirts.
 House prices are considerably higher than the national average due to the demand for housing in the highly affluent southeastern fringes of the West Midlands conurbation and high achieving schools.

-Community Groups
+Community groups

-The village has strong local community organisations, including the Knowle Society, a Neighbourhood Forum, Round Table, Lions, and several Scout groups.
+Local community organisations include the Knowle Society, a neighbourhood forum, Round Table, Lions Club, and several Scout groups.

-Neighbourhood Forum

-Knowle, Dorridge and Bentley Heath Neighbourhood Forum was formed in 2015 with the purpose of bringing together the people from the three adjoining villages to define how they would like to see the villages develop in the future.
-The Forum will collate the policies developed into a draft Neighbourhood Plan for the three villages during 2017, and subsequently arrange for a local referendum to create the Neighbourhood Plan as a statutory planning document for the area.
-The Forum is run entirely by volunteers, and by Spring 2017 had a membership of over 800.
+Knowle, Dorridge and Bentley Heath Neighbourhood Forum was formed in 2015 to bring together the people from the three adjoining villages to contribute to the neighbourhood plan, a statutory planning document that outlines how residents would like to see the villages develop in the future.

 Transport

 The village lies on the A4141 road and is close to the M42 motorway.
-Knowle does not have its own railway station, but nearby Dorridge railway station, on the Chiltern Main Line, was previously known as Knowle and Dorridge and for a period just as' 'Knowle' '.
-Another station lies a few miles north at Hampton-in-Arden on the Coventry-Birmingham (West Coast) line and Birmingham International railway station is nearby for express services to London Euston.
+Knowle does not have its own railway station, but nearby Dorridge railway station, on the Chiltern Main Line, was previously known as 'Knowle and Dorridge' and for a period just as 'Knowle'.
+Hampton-in-Arden station lies a few miles north on the Coventry-Birmingham (West Coast) line and Birmingham International railway station is nearby for express services to London Euston.
 Knowle is also close to Birmingham Airport and is linked to Solihull by bus services A3 and A3W operated by Landflight.
 Junction 5 of the M42 motorway runs a little over a mile from the western edge of the village.

 The Grand Union Canal Birmingham Main Line lies to the east of Knowle, between Birmingham to the north and Leamington Spa to the south and east.
 A set of locks are named after the village.